RESOURCES:

 Pain is a key feature of our most common diseases and one of the biggest reasons people seek medical care, but pain is poorly addressed in medical education.

-Many clinicians receive only 9 hours on pain education.
+Many clinicians receive only 9 hours of pain education.
 One study found only 4 US medical schools have a mandatory pain course.

 Why is research on Chronic Pain important?

 There is still so much we don’t understand about pain, including why it becomes chronic.
-New research, for example, found that different cells are involved in pain processing in male and female animals, which may help explain the different experiences of pain in people.
+New research, for example, found that different cells are involved in pain processing in male and female animals, which may help explain why women experience more chronic pain.

 Existing treatments like opioids have been around for centuries and carry risks.

-Research is important, yet pain represents a tiny fraction of the budget of the National Institutes of Health.
+Research is critical, but even with money allocated by Congress to address pain and addiction in response to the overdose crisis, pain represents a tiny fraction of the budget of the National Institutes of Health.

 How is Chronic Pain treated?

-The best treatment for chronic pain often combines different therapies, like medications, physical and psychological therapies, surgeries or nerve blocks, and treatments like massage.
+The best treatment for chronic pain often combines different therapies, like medications, physical and psychological therapies, surgeries or nerve blocks, and integrative care like acupuncture or massage.

-Unfortunately, this multimodal care is not widely available and is poorly paid by insurers.
+Unfortunately, this multimodal or multidisciplinary type of care is not widely available and is poorly covered by insurers.

 How does Chronic Pain affect the lives of those who suffer?